Date training recorded: Oct 16, 2017

 Trainer(s): Theresa Zhen, Brittany Stonesifer, Devon Porter

-Sponsoring Organization(s): East Bay Community Law Center (EBCLC), Legal Services for Prisoners with Children (LSPC), American Civil Liberties Union – Southern California
+Sponsoring Organization(s): East Bay Community Law Center (EBCLC), American Civil Liberties Union – Southern California

 This training will provide a framework for understanding the often dramatically harmful impact of traffic court fines and fees, and frequently accompanying driver’s license suspension, on low income infraction defendants.
 It will explain the newly created rules that require courts to create “ability to pay” processes and forms, discuss new state laws relating to license suspension as a debt collection tool, provide information and data on county traffic court practices, and provide model forms and practical tips for advocates who want to assist indigent traffic defendants in avoiding the unfair punishment of their poverty in traffic court.